shamansystems/Cheap-FOCer/README.md

 -Additional assembly steps to beef up high-current traces.
 2 layers of 1oz copper can’t handle the current flowing through during operation.
 Assembler will have to apply wire/solder wick/bus bar to the exposed Power, Ground, and Phase traces that you can see in the images.

+## Warning
+-Issues may be present with VESC firmware 3.50 and above.
+Recommended to use firmware versions before 3.5

 ## Software/Firmware Requirements